fingerskier/eulogia/Walt/public.md

 A bit weight and clumsy in most ways.
 Dad was an actual bull in a China ship.
-The myth busters did an episode where they ran bulls through a own with racks of dishes. it turns out those massive, strong animals are quite noble.
+The myth busters did an episode where they ran bulls through a own with racks of dishes. it turns out those massive, strong animals are quite nimble.

 Statistically speaking, 1 out of 1 of us will die;
 and 1 of us will be the next one.
+In case you're struggling with the maths that's a 100% mortality rate.
+So, it doesn't do to dwell on loss or regrets.
+We certainly should not despair.
-The question, in light of this, is- how then should we live?
+Rather, in light of the inevitable we ought to count ourselves blessed.
+Blessed that we had someone so special that their absence is felt this deeply.

+The blessing was not simply that we were cared for.
 Many live by the golden rule:
 do unto others as you would have them do unto you.
 But this is not the Christian way.